sitaber/UC-Davis-DSI-DataFest-2018/README.md

 To use this demo, download this repositoy with this link https://github.com/sitaber/UC-Davis-DSI-DataFest-2018/archive/master.zip.

 This demo is self contained, and Makefile should be run from the directory in which it is contained.
+The .tif's and .txt's used as truth are contained in `/ocrd-train-mod/data/train` and are the files used to train Tesseract during DataFest

 First, unzip `langadata-master.zip` that was downloaded in part `5.` of Prerequisites to `ocrd-train-mod`